Hyungbo/2021-10-22-SNU/README.md

 <img src="{{site.baseurl}}/image/NML.jfif" height="60"> &emsp; <img src="{{site.baseurl}}/image/RLLAB.jpg" height="60"> &emsp; <img src="{{site.baseurl}}/image/CDSL.jpg" height="60">

+# Remark from Organizers

+We welcome all of you to the GoGE Workshop on Optimization, Decision and AI.
+Here, GoGE stands for Group of Global Excellence.

+This is a program initiated by Department of Electrical and Computer Engineering of Seoul National University, and supported by Brain Korea program of the government.

+Brain Korea program is basically for fostering graduate students, and therefore, the main goal of today's program is the presentation of students' research outcomes.

+But when we started organizing this program, we found there are three slots for outside speakers.
+So we decided to make use of this opportunity to invite very well-known experties in the world.
+And now, we are very happy that we finally have three great scholars today.
+We thank Prof. Brunton, Prof. Li, and Prof. de Persis very much for accepting our invitation.

+The participating students are from the lab of Prof. Dan Cho, Prof. Songhwai Oh, and Prof. Hyungbo Shim.
+We also thank all the participating students.

+We are also making use of the online program in the sense that the audience are not just from our department but from all around the country.
+The number of registration is 67 including people from Yonsei U, Korea U, Kwangwoon U, Kunkuk U, KAIST, GIST, DGIST and so on.

+Please enjoy the workshop.

 # Zoometiquette

 Please help us to keep our meetings productive and professional, and kindly follow these simple virtual meeting etiquette rules and tips.